 To submit comments, please email firstname.lastname@example.org.

 The Integrated Plan shapes our approach to providing improved services to protect public health and safety.

 See the list of handouts provided to participants at Integrated Plan Community Meetings.

 Find presentations about the Integrated Plan that have been shown at previous meetings.

 View a list of other documents and info related to the Integrated Plan.

 Check out what’s happening with Worcester's water!

-June 5, 2018: DPW&P Water Division has shut down the water main on Cheyenne Road from Shawnee Road to Arapaho Road to do an emergency repair.
+August 15, 2018: DPW&P Water Division has shut down the water main on Agate Avenue from Coburn Avenue to Lakeview Street to do an emergency repair.
 Area residents may experience no water, rusty water or low water pressure.